Volunteers work together to prepare and load groceries. Brandon Chavez/Lariat

-Saddleback and Rock Harbor Church have headed grocery distribution events all over southern California, including Anaheim, Newport Beach, and Mile Square Park.
+The Saddleback and Rock Harbor Churches have hosted grocery distribution events all over Southern California, including Anaheim, Newport Beach, and Mile Square Park.
 Since the start of the pandemic, over half a million people have been fed through their services and the effort won’t stop once conditions return to normal.
 Post-COVID plans see a transition into a food pantry, where volunteers will serve a traditional buffet.

-The church website provides additional information on current events, including dates, times, and locations for all of their upcoming grocery distributions, as well as opportunities to assist.
+The Saddleback Church website provides additional information on current events, including dates, times, and locations for all upcoming grocery distributions, as well as opportunities to assist.